 The Trustee is expected to review the strategy and objectives of the default investment arrangement regularly, and at least once every three years, and consider the needs of the membership when designing it.

-The Trustee last formally reviewed the default investment arrangement during the Fund year to 31 December 2020.
-The review was completed in April 2020.
-This resulted in a change to the default investment strategy which was implemented in August 2020.
+The Trustee last formally reviewed the default investment arrangement during the Fund year to 31 December 2023.
+The review was completed in September 2023.
+This resulted in no changes to the default investment strategy or self-select fund range.